Chebeague Transportation Company

 As much as possible, passengers should try to limit freight during peak times.
 Summer weekend and holidays are usually peak travel times with lots of people and freight to load on the boat.
 If you have other freight coming to the island, such as furniture, plants, etc. please try to schedule transport during the week or use the CTC barge.

-CTC busses have limited space for transporting freight.
+CTC buses have limited space for transporting freight.
 Priority must be given to transporting customers and their personal belongings.
 CTC bus drivers will work to accommodate as much freight as practical.
-Our buses are restricted by State of Maine law on the type of freight they can carry.
+Our buses are restricted by Department of Transportation on the type of freight they can carry.
 CTC buses cannot carry any gasoline, propane fuel, or vessel/vehicle batteries.
 The bus driver will inform passengers on the best place to store their items for the bus trip to and from Cousins Island.
-The busses store items in the underneath luggage compartments and in the back of the bus.
+The buses store items in the underneath luggage compartments and in the back of the bus.
+For more information on our freight transportation policies, click here.

 Freight on Vessels